lopcode/EnderTech/README.md

 ##Introduction
 This is my first foray in to Minecraft modding.
 It's intended to be a tech and Ender themed mod, starting at around Thermal Expansion's end-game.
 It will contain powerful, relatively expensive mechanics, with some configurability.
 The defaults will maintain a balance that makes my own game more fun.

-It's in development so only use it in a world you don't care about.
-If it becomes popular, or gets included in a larger modpack, I'll commit to some more formal processes to make things better for users and modpack makers.
+Some features are often in development, so try to use Promoted builds in your world.
+It's still no guarantee that a recipe or cost won't change, but I'll try to make sure things carry over where possible.

-Go to #EnderTech on Esper if you have any questions, concerns, or just want to shout at me for doing something wrong.
+Go to #EnderTech on Esper if you have any questions or concerns (especially if you're considering including it in a larger modpack), or just want to shout at me for doing something wrong.

 ## Progress
 Things that are mostly done: